nivaca/witrels/readme.md

 These files must all be valid witnesses of a same document.
-Ideally, they must have been created following the the [SCTA standards](http://community.scta.info/pages/lombardpress-schema-diplomatic.html) for diplomatic editions, although other TEI-p5-compliant files might be correcly processed.
+Ideally, they must have been created following the the [SCTA standards](http://community.scta.info/pages/lombardpress-schema-diplomatic.html) for diplomatic editions, although other TEI-p5-compliant files might be correctly processed.
 It is required, however, that all documents be structurally identical.
 Such an isomorphism is ensured by using the same number of textual paragraphs (`//text//p`) with the same `@xml:id`.